-Following the closure to future accrual, a new Schedule of Contributions was introduced on 1 July 2013 and certified by the Scheme Actuary on 24 July 2012.
+Following the Actuarial valuation at 31 March 2013, a new Schedule of Contributions was introduced on 1 April 2014 and certified by the Scheme Actuary on 24 March 2014.

-Members' contributions ceased from 1 July 2012 following the closure to future accrual.
+Members' contributions ceased from 1 July 2012 following closure to future accrual.
 Participating companies meet the balance of the cost to ensure that the Scheme is able to meet its estimated future commitments.